 Dealers room

 Look around before you buy.
 You might find a better deal.
 Talk with the dealers.
 Don’t try to make a deal out of EVERYTHING.
 But try to feel out which deal better suits you.
 Which dealer seems to be more to your liking.
 Chances are you will make several rounds.
 You need to make your own sound judgment if you want to buy something now or buy something later with the chance of making a good deal with someone, risking the chance that someone might buy the item before you can.
 No one can help you make that decision but you.
+Don’t piss off dealers if you don’t agree with their policies and/or prices.
+Until the item is sold, they belong to the dealers and they can handle them any way they choose to.
+They don’t owe you anything.

 Volume is everything